Master of Science and Doctor of Philosophy in CEE

-These academic degrees emphasize the application of the natural sciences to the analysis and solution of engineering problems.
+These degrees emphasize the application of the natural sciences to the analysis and solution of engineering problems.
 Advanced courses in mathematics, chemistry, physics, and the life sciences are normally included in a program that incorporates the engineering systems approach for analysis of problems.

 Master of Science in Civil and Environmental Engineering

 Students must have a BS degree in an accredited engineering curriculum or satisfy the equivalent of a BS degree in engineering as determined by the department.
 The Master of Science program is usually completed in 2 semesters.
 It consists of a minimum of 24 units of course work with a comprehensive examination or report.
 A thesis plan for the Master of Science degree is also possible.
 To see the requirements for the MS in your chosen CEE Program, see Graduate Requirements within that Program.

 Doctor of Philosophy in Civil and Environmental Engineering